You searched:

 Frequently Asked Questions

-Your divorce decree may specify a timeframe.
-If there is no deadline, it is still best to refinance promptly to protect both parties' credit and financial independence.
+Your divorce decree may specify a deadline for refinancing.
+Even if it doesn't, it's best to refinance as soon as possible to protect both parties' credit and financial independence.

 We will reach out at a time that works for you.
 No pressure, no obligation.